kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

    I was doing *this* about three years ago.

-## Schematic in Eagle CAD for breakout board
+## Schematic in Eagle CAD for breakout board (Eagle CAD was bought by Autodesk, where Matt moved)

    ![esp8266](/images/esp8266.png)